 All adults naturally have declining collagen production as they get older.
 Starting at around age 21, our bodies naturally start producing less and less collagen every year.
 Over time, this erosion leads to wrinkles, saggy skin and thinner hair on the outside and arthritis symptoms such as weaker joints and bones on the inside.
 Diabetics lose collagen even faster than non-diabetics as a result of high blood sugar and glycation, in which sugar molecules attach to collagen throughout the body and inhibit its functions.
 The results of glycation, Advanced Glycosylated End Products (AGEs), can cause problems throughout the whole body, including faster aging, stiffening of tissues (which can lead to connective tissue diseases), and slower healing of wounds and soft tissue injuries.1,4

 Supplementing with collagen may help to reduce the effects of accelerated aging in diabetics and help to maintain a healthy body.
-Collagen may help alleviates joint pain, stiffness and inflammation, and can even promote weight loss.
-Supplementing with collagen will not only restore the body’s own collagen supply to help repair soft tissue, rebuild bones and improve skin and gut health, but collagen is also a source of dietary protein.
+Collagen may help alleviate joint pain, stiffness and inflammation, and may even promote weight loss.
+Supplementing with collagen can not only restore the body’s own collagen supply to help repair soft tissue, rebuild bones and improve skin and gut health, but collagen is also a source of dietary protein.

 Supplementing with collagen protein may help stabilize blood sugar levels

 It is crucial that diabetics maintain stable blood sugar to avoid unhealthy energy spikes and to prevent long term damage to blood vessels and other organs such as the heart, liver, and kidneys.
 Studies have shown that blood sugar and blood insulin levels remain more stable in diabetics who consume protein with carbohydrates, compared to just carbs.
 Additionally, gelatin and collagen have been shown to help stabilize blood sugar levels more effectively than other proteins.2 Therefore, combining collagen protein with carbohydrates is an effective way of increasing glucose tolerance and helping to stabilize blood sugar in diabetics.
 No more energy crashes!

 Collagen contains dietary glycine which is necessary for collagen repair and glucose homeostasis